datastax/nodejs-driver/doc/features/auth/README.md

 ## DSE Unified Authentication

-With DSE 5.1+, unified Authentication allows you to:
+Single DSE 5.1+, DSE Unified Authentication allows you to:

 - Proxy Login: Authenticate using a fixed set of authentication credentials but allow authorization of resources based on another user id.